Pliind/nginx-setup/README.md

 - Next we want to give docker the commands for what download and what settings to apply to the docker-app.
 - `cd /docker` and create a file called docker-compose.yaml. `sudo nano docker-compose.yaml` paste the content from the file from this repo into it.
 - Read all notes per setting and adjust to your own needs.
-- When you're done, issue the command `docker-compose up -d` to create the container. you will also get feedback if something went wrong in creating the contianer the terminal.
+- When you're done, issue the command `docker-compose up -d` to create the container. you will also get feedback if something went wrong in creating the container in the terminal.
-- Hopefully everything went well, you can also check the log in docker for any errors, the log will also feedback the success of creating cerfificates for your subdomains.
+- Hopefully everything went well, you can also check the log in docker for any errors, the log will also feedback the success of creating cerfificates for your subdomains. `docker logs letsencrypt`

->Everytime you change something in your docker-compose, you need to issue the docker-compose command.
+>Everytime you change something in your docker-compose, you need to issue the docker-compose command. `sudo docker-compose up -d`
 ```
 server {
         listen 80 default_server;